Bangkok·Day Trips

 September to November brings the highest waterfall flow — the monsoon feeds the falls and the pools are at their most vivid green.
 Some rain and mud on the trail.
 Worth it if you can handle occasional showers.

 March to May is the hottest period.
-The Erawan trail is demanding above 35°C. The 06:30 departure and early afternoon park arrival become even more important.
+The Erawan trail is demanding above 35°C. The early departure and afternoon park arrival become even more important.

 June to August — early monsoon.
 Intermittent rain, lush surroundings, noticeably fewer crowds at both the historical sites and the falls.